-- Water, protein drink
+- Gatorade/Powerade ZERO

-- Incentive Spirometer
+- Protein drink

 - This manual and any questions that you have about it or the video that you watched

 We encourage you to include family or close friends at the visit.
 It is important that your support people understand the process, as your eating and lifestyle habits will be drastically different from now on.
 The more they understand about your surgery and your new life, the better they will be able to support you and share in your success!